This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 It would be tough to fit 11 museums into one day, so returning to the Smithsonian museums around the National Mall for a second day can be a great option.
 You can get timed tickets or walk up.

-Time: Set your own pace.
+Time Estimate: Set your own pace.
 It is easy to spend 1 or more hours at each museum.

-Final Thoughts
+Exploring Washington DC: Final Thoughts

-And there you have it, an easy to use Washington DC 4 Day Itinerary!
-Use this guide to tailor your trip towards your interests.
 There is so much to see and do at in the United States capital, so you’re sure to have a wonderful time.

 […] Since most of the most popular Smithsonian museums are located around the National Mall, you can see what other sites and activities are available in this zone.
 To see my top recommendations for places to visit in Washington DC, check out The Perfect Washington DC 4 Day Itinerary. […]